Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following list is a quick review of the car insurance concepts covered in the charts and tables above.
+The following list is a brief review of the coverage data illustrated above.

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.